History of the 13th Massachusetts Volunteers

 staff of the National colors was shattered by a rebel shell.

-shell caught the upper part of his knapsack & sent it hurling
+shell caught the upper part of his knapsack and sent it hurling

-several rods.
-They were incredibly lucky in many of the other
+The boys were incredibly lucky in many of the

 Lt.